cesc1989/apuntes/Luna/Backend/Email Verification/Portal Email Verification.md

     t.integer "verification_attempts", default: 0, null: false
     t.datetime "created_at", precision: 6, null: false
     t.datetime "updated_at", precision: 6, null: false

-    t.index ["user_type", "user_id", "kind", "value"], name: "idx_user_communication_methods_kind_val_uniq", unique: true
-    t.index ["user_type", "user_id", "kind"], name: "idx_user_communication_methods_primary_kind_uniq", unique: true, where: "(primary_method = true)"
   end
 ```

-# For Milestone 3: Automate Email Reminder

-This worker should run once a week.
-Probably early on mondays.

-The worker should query `user_communication_methods` records where:

-- `kind` is 0 ("email")
-- `verified_at` is null and `verification_status` is 0 ("unverified")
-- `verification_attempts` < 4

-To complete the rule:
-> and then every 7 days (once per week) for 3 weeks

-I can use the `verification_attempts` field.
-Anytime an email reminder is sent this number increases.
-So once it reaches to 4 it means we emailed them four times already.

-## Weekly email for three weeks

-This will be only sent to recipients that haven't verified their email and haven't opted out of the verification process.
-This opt-out flag is found in Hubspot via the property `portal_email_cadence`.

-This property is a dropdown and has these values:
-- Weekly
-- Monthly
-- Quarterly
-- Opt-out

-> The internal value of these labels is the same, downcased.

 # For Milestone 2: Resend from Landing Page